- What celestial objects should I request?

 All available filters are listed on our tech info page, but some general information that you many find helpful is found below.

-- LUM, RED, GRN, BLU: These are a set of filters intended to create a colour image by combining in post-processing either RED, GRN, and BLU filters or RED, GRN, BLU, and LUM filters.
+- LUM, RED, GRN, BLU: These are a set of filters connected to our main Apogee CG16M camera.
+They can be used to create a colour image by combining, in post-processing, either RED, GRN, and BLU filters or RED, GRN, BLU, and LUM filters.
 As you may have guessed "RED" has a mostly red pass band, "GRN" a green pass band, and "BLU" a blue pass band.
 These filters are intended for "pretty pictures", not science observations.

-- OIII, HA: These are narrowband filters that only pass a very specific colour emitted by certain gaseous nebulae.
+- OIII, HA, SII: These are narrowband filters that only pass a very specific colour emitted by certain gaseous nebulae.
 OIII (Oxygen-III) passes the green light originating from doubly-ionized oxygen atoms.
 HA (Hydrogen-Alpha) passes the red light originating from atomic hydrogen gas.
+SII (Sulphur) passes deep red light produced when Oxygen is consumed by stellar processes in emission nebulae.
 Stars, galaxies, star clusters, and reflection nebulae emit broadband light and are generally not good uses for these filters as a small fraction of the object's light reaches the camera.
-Emission nebulae, planetary nebulae and supernova remnants emit most of their light in specific colours which include Oxygen-III and Hydrogen-Alpha, so generally are great uses for these filters.
+Emission nebulae, planetary nebulae and supernova remnants emit most of their light in specific colours, so generally are great uses for these filters.
 The big advantage is that the filters let through most of the light emitted by the nebulae but reduce greatly the background light pollution (which creates noise).
+To form a colour image, a filter is assigned to one of red, green, or blue according to either the Hubble Palette or the CFHT Palette.
+The Hubble Palette assigns the colours as follows: Red = SII, Green = HA, Blue = OIII.
+The CFHT Palette assigns the colours as follows: Red = HA, Green = OIII, Blue = SII.